chrisokura/chrisokura.github.io/index.md

 ### Airline Customer Satisfaction: Tree Based Models

+Tree based models like Decision Trees are based on conditional splits in data to categorize obervations into buckets.
+When building an algorithm, I often start with a decision tree for visualization and feature importance purposes.
+The first picture below visualizes a simple decision tree with a maximum node depth of 3.
+We can see  the conditional splits the algorithm makes in order to predict whether an airline customer was satisfied with their flight.
+Additionally, with Decision Tree Models and and most machine learning algorithms, we can view feature importance.
+The second graw displays feature importance, or in other words, the variables most important to a customers flight satisfaction.

 Model Stacking can improve performance by combining the outputs of multiple models.
 In this project, I combine KNN, Linear Regression, Random Forest, and Decision Tree models into a singular algorithm to predict the 'Sleep Score' FitBit provides.
 Dataset can be found [here.](https://www.kaggle.com/code/sasakitetsuya/how-can-we-get-good-sleep-fitbit-data-analysis/input)

 <img src="images/Decision Tree.jpg?raw=true"/>